 The core vaccination for cats confers protection against 3 types of viruses.
 Kittens usually receive their first vaccination at 8 weeks of age (in some situations they are started on their vaccination course earlier) with boosters every 3-4 weeks until the kitten is 16 weeks or older.
-As per the WSAVA Vaccination Guidelines (see above), the final kitten vaccination booster is recommended to be administered no earlier than 16 weeks old to minimise any interference from maternal antibiotics that may potentially reduce the efficacy of the core vaccination.
+As per the WSAVA Vaccination Guidelines (see above), the final kitten vaccination booster is recommended to be administered no earlier than 16 weeks old to minimise any interference from maternal antibodies that may potentially reduce the efficacy of the core vaccination.
 The first adult vaccination booster takes place one year after the final kitten vaccination.
 Thereafter, yearly boosters are recommended for cats in "high-risk" situations - your veterinarian will enquire more about your cat's lifestyle and recommend if they are best suited for an annual or every-other-year booster.
 A higher-risk cat is defined as a cat that regularly visits a boarding cattery and/or lives in a multi-cat household and/or is primarily an outdoor cat.

 The core vaccination for cats typically involves coverage of: